 UpGuard addresses all aspects of a complete cybersecurity program and helps prevent data leaks from occurring using three core products:

 UpGuard BreachSight - Monitor your school’s entire attack surface and improve its security posture using BreachSight.
 Discover software and application vulnerabilities and remediate them immediately, as well as get alerted to potential risks that could affect the overall security rating of your school.

-UpGuard Vendor Risk - Assess vendor security with Vendor Risk by using automated questionnaires and make executive decisions based on security ratings of third parties.
-Real-time data assists in the vulnerability remediation process.
+UpGuard Vendor Risk - Assess third-party vendor security with Vendor Risk by using automated questionnaires and make executive decisions based on security ratings of third parties.
+Real-time data assists in the risk and vulnerability remediation processes.